-This Savvy Homebuyers and Homesellers Guide to Real Estate will help you navigate the Gainesville FL real estate market.
-So, you’ve decided to buy a home in Gainesville.
-First off, CONGRATULATIONS!!
+This savvy homebuyer and home seller guide to real estate will help you navigate the Gainesville FL real estate market.
+If you’ve decided to buy a home in Gainesville Florida, congratulations!
 Investing in real estate — over the long term — is one of the surest ways to increase your wealth.

 Besides the most important things to consider when choosing your home….location, amenities, school district, distance to work, etc…..what other factors should you take into consideration?

-One of the factors often overlooked in a homebuyer’s decision-making process is the absorption rate, which is the numerical representation of the supply of homes vs. the demand for homes in any specific area.
+One of the factors often overlooked in a homebuyer’s decision-making process is the absorption rate, which looks at the supply of homes vs. the demand for homes in any specific area.

-A buyer’s market is defined as a market where there is more than 7 months’ worth of homes to sell in a given area or at a given price point.
+A buyer’s market is defined as a market where there is more than 5 months of housing inventory – or more than 5 months’ worth of homes to sell in a given area or at a given price point.

 A seller’s market is a market where there is only 1-4 months worth of housing inventory available in an area or price point.